-Over the last couple of years, my husband and I have been wishing we had something different for our homeschooled children.
-I’ve often found myself saying things like “Wouldn’t it be great if there was a program in Lebanon where elementary kids could just take elective classes, but not do a co-op class?”, and “Co-op sometimes feels so busy, we don’t do as many field trips as we’d like to do.
+For a number of years, my husband and I wished we had something different for our homeschooled children.
+I often found myself saying things like “Wouldn’t it be great if there was a program in Lebanon where elementary kids could just take elective classes, but not do a co-op class?”, and “Co-op sometimes feels so busy, we don’t do as many field trips as we’d like to do.
 I wish we could do more field trips on co-op days so we wouldn’t feel guilty giving up another day of school work at home for the week.”
 We enjoyed the co-ops we were doing, but it just wasn’t what we were looking for anymore.

-I also have really enjoyed having my older students in a tutorial where they have had quality academic classes, and a wonderful peer group for group classes, trips, and activities.
-But there’s been nothing available in Lebanon.
-I started thinking of a program that offered something different for all my kids – a tutorial for elementary through high school grades.
+I also very much enjoyed having my older students in a tutorial where they have had quality academic classes, and a wonderful peer group for group classes, trips, and activities.
+But there was nothing available in Lebanon.
+I began thinking of a program that offered something different for all my kids – a tutorial for elementary through high school grades.
 Eventually, I began to consider beginning such a program myself!
 But I needed a location.
 I’ve taught Super Science classes for several years out of my home, but since I don’t have multiple classrooms in my house, I didn’t feel I could accommodate one more class here.
 I reached out to some locals and found a church with many classrooms who opened their doors to us.
 After several moves over the years, we are now at The Journey Church in Lebanon.
 It is a wonderful and supportive home for our group.

 My fellow teachers and I actually created these classes with the intention of our own children taking them.
 When we initially started making these plans, we did not even envision a tutorial being born.
 But once we made a class list for each age group and mentioned the idea to a few families of friends, we got a much more supportive response than we had anticipated!
 Without even realizing quite when it began, we were creating and planning Cornerstone Christian Academy.
 And since we began our first year in August of 2014, we have grown steadily every year.